As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 This is something that’s going to happen overnight, but if you spend time educating your child on the problems of constantly using a mobile phone, you should hopefully get them to change their habits, including switching the phone off (read my RELATED ARTICLE).

 Switching off a mobile phone is particularly helpful while sleeping or driving.
-Realistically, these are times when you don’t need your phone anyway, and so having it turned off will improve concentration and sleep pattern.
+Realistically, these are times when you don’t need your phone anyway, and so having it turned off will improve concentration and sleep patterns.

 If simply turning the phone off isn’t an option, suggest they use blue light filters or apps that modify the phone for evening use.
 Doing this should at least help regulate their sleep pattern.